FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Evaluations

 To assess truthfulness and individual rationality, we study the Off-AIC$^2$ embedded in FUSION, under a representative setting with 75 HUs, 75 MUs, 12 ESs, and 7 APs.
 Figs.~\ref{fig:truth_agp} and~\ref{fig:truth_es} show the utilities of sellers (APs) and buyers (ESs) as functions of their reported asks/bids, while Figs.~\ref{fig:ir_agp} and~\ref{fig:ir_es} verify individual rationality by comparing true costs/values with payments.

 Fig.~\ref{fig:truth_agp} shows four independent market instances, where one AP is randomly selected in each subplot.
 The horizontal axis denotes the reported ask and the vertical axis the resulting utility (revenue minus true cost), with the blue dot marking the true ask.
-As the ask increases, the AP’s utility rises while it remains selected, but drops sharply once the ask exceeds its critical region and the contract is lost.
-In all instances, the utility is maximized near the true ask, indicating that cost misreporting does not improve the seller’s payoff.
+As the ask increases, the AP's utility rises while it remains selected, but drops sharply once the ask exceeds its critical region and the contract is lost.
+In all instances, the utility is maximized near the true ask, indicating that cost misreporting does not improve the seller's payoff.
 Fig.~\ref{fig:truth_es} presents a similar analysis for ESs.
 In each subplot, one ES is selected, with the horizontal axis representing the reported mean bid and the red dot indicating the true valuation.
 When the bid is below a threshold close to the true value, the ES fails to win and obtains zero utility; once this threshold is crossed, the ES becomes a winner and gains utility, while further bid increases yield negligible gains.
 Across instances, the best-response region consistently concentrates around the true valuation.
 The above near-truthful behavior is due to the critical-value-based pricing adopted in the third stage of Off-AIC$^2$.
-A binary-search procedure is used to approximate each participant’s critical price, i.e., the lowest effective bid for an ES or the highest effective ask for an AP that guarantees winning.
+A binary-search procedure is used to approximate each participant's critical price, i.e., the lowest effective bid for an ES or the highest effective ask for an AP that guarantees winning.
 Payments are then determined according to the classical critical-value pricing principle, under which large deviations from true valuations tend to exclude participants from the winner set.
 Since the allocation problem jointly couples ES–AP matching and route planning and is solved heuristically via eACO-VRP, strict dominant-strategy truthfulness cannot be guaranteed; nevertheless, the empirical results demonstrate consistent near-truthful behavior.
+The negative utilities observed in parts of Figs.~\ref{fig:truth_agp} and~\ref{fig:truth_es} correspond to extreme hypothetical misreports.
+They arise because utilities are evaluated using true valuations while reported bids/asks are artificially searched over a wide range; such loss-making strategies would not be chosen by rational participants in practice.
+Figs.~\ref{fig:ir_agp} and~\ref{fig:ir_es} further confirm individual rationality.
+For randomly selected winning APs, the total reward determined by Off-AIC$^2$ is always no smaller than the corresponding true total cost, and for selected ESs, the true valuation always exceeds the final payment.